Summary of Savara’s U.S. Expanded Access Policy

 Molgradex for aPAP

-Molgradex is the first treatment being developed for inhalation of GM-CSF for the treatment of patients suffering from a rare respiratory disease called autoimmune pulmonary alveolar proteinosis (aPAP).
+Molgradex is the first inhaled GM-CSF being developed for the treatment of a rare respiratory disease called autoimmune pulmonary alveolar proteinosis (aPAP).
 A pivotal Phase 3 clinical study, IMPALA, is currently underway.

 Molgradex for NTM

-Molgradex is also being evaluated in a Phase 2a clinical study, OPTIMA, for the treatment of patients suffering from nontuberculous mycobacterial (NTM) lung infection, a rare and serious lung disorder associated with increased rates of morbidity and mortality.
+Molgradex is being evaluated in a Phase 2a clinical study, OPTIMA, for the treatment of patients with nontuberculous mycobacterial (NTM) lung infection, a rare and serious lung disorder associated with increased rates of morbidity and mortality.

 Molgradex for NTM in CF